rasodu/AspnetCoreOnHerokuSample/PRODUCTBACKLOG.md

        - You can scale web and worker independently.
 - Provide steps to perform logging.
   - There are a lot of third party addins.
 Currently, we are looking into implementing this by enabling [Logentries](https://elements.heroku.com/addons/logentries) addin over [Logplex](https://devcenter.heroku.com/articles/logplex).
+- Implement CI.
+This will allow us to test code.
+We are not implementing full CI.
+Our implementation and impediment to implementing full CI are listed below.
+  - Two technical ways to implement this.
+They are discussed in Microsoft [documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/docker?view=vsts&tabs=yaml#integrate-build-and-test-tasks).
+We are opting for Docker approach.
+    1. Test in the build pipeline
+       - With this approach the tool will be intelligently gather data from test run and create reports.
+       - But you may have to customize given environment with additional tools to have your code build and tested.
+    1. Test in docker
+       - You are already building the image for deployment.
+So not much effort is needed to setup the environment.
+       - Pipeline tool will not be able to pull test result.
+  - Types of CI.
+To keep the setup simple.
+We have decided to not do full CI at this point.
+    1. Full CI.
+This is what it means when we call CI.
+       - Each pull request will run all unit tests and show their status on pull request.
+       - There is no easy way to enable full CI.
+You need to purchase Heroku CI or user service like Azure DevOps which provide free CI time.
+       - We have decided to not enable full CI at this point.
+It will make setting up project more complicated.
+And we want to stick with Heroku.
+       - Developer can easy enable full CI support by making minor modifications.
+    1. Run test before deployment.
+       - This will make sure test are run successfully before each deployment.
+But it will not give developer feedback right when they are writing their code.
+In case tests fail, then developer may have to go back to the code that they have written earlier and fix the tests.
+       - If a unit test is failing, then developer will be unable to deploy the code.
+       - This approach will provide a runway that developers will be able to use to setup full CI.